 Are you interested in pursuing a B.A. or B.Sc.
-Honours Program in Psychology?
-Are you perhaps already an honours student in psychology?
+Honors Program in Psychology?
+Are you perhaps already an honors student in psychology?
 If you answered "yes" to either of these questions, please follow the instructions below to use a helpful program planning tool made with Google Sheets.
 This program planning aid should help you keep track of your program's requirements (identifying those which you have already satisfied and those which you have not yet fulfilled with the courses you have taken), and assist you in planning the courses you will take in future terms.

 - Click on the button below to enter the Google Sheet program planning tool.

 - Enter your course information (course department codes, course numbers, and your status regarding the entered course).
+Make sure to use your "best" 40 courses that satisfy your program - see FAQ #2.

 - Watch the form to the right fill in automatically and check that your program requirements are being fulfilled properly.